What Do I Need to Know About Mercury in Fish?

 “Mercury exposure can also be detrimental to human health throughout the entire lifespan.
 Mercury can deposit in bone, cartilage, and other human tissues and contribute to inflammatory conditions like rheumatoid arthritis, osteoarthritis, and fibromyalgia.
 Mercury can also pass the blood-brain barrier and contribute to cognitive issues as well as dementia and Alzheimer’s later in life,” explains Functional Medicine dietitian Taylor Stolt.

-Advice on How to Choose Fish Low in Mercury
+How to Choose Fish Low in Mercury

 Since all fish contain trace amounts of mercury and concentrations of the metal accumulate further up the food chain, it’s the more predatory fish that contain the higher levels of mercury.